jakobkreft/Merge-PDF/README.md

 1. Clone the repository using `git clone https://github.com/jakobkreft/Merge-PDF.git`
 2. Navigate to the repository directory using `cd Merge-PDF`
+3. Create a new folder `PDFS` and put your pdfs that you wish to merge in that folder.
-3. Run the script using `python merge_pdfs.py`
+4. Run the script using `python merge_pdfs.py`
-4. Enter the input directory path containing PDF files when prompted.
+5. Enter the order of files.
-5. Enter the output file name when prompted.
+6. Enter the output file name when prompted.
 The output file will be saved in the same directory as the input files.
-6. The merged PDF file will be saved to the output path specified.
+7. The merged PDF file will be saved to the output path specified.

 ## Contributing